Configuring Structured URL Settings

 1. Navigate to Administration > Publishing System > Publishing Targets.

-2. Select the Info tab in the appropriate publishing target.
+The Info tab displays for the selected publishing target.

 FieldDescription